 Tips To Improve Your English

-There are no magic tricks that will have you fluent overnight, but there are plenty of things you can do to make your time more productive, to improve your English quicker.
+There are no magic tricks that will have you fluent overnight, but there are plenty of things you can do to make your time more productive.
+So here are some top tips to improve your English quicker.

 1. Know how you learn

 Some people need to write things down to remember them, some make mental pictures, others need to hear them, or say them out loud.
 Some need to understand the mechanics, others want to learn parrot fashion.

 There are many different ways of learning and it’s good to know which works best for you so you an get results more quickly and more easily to improve your English faster.